Central MS faces continued risk for flash flooding - BreezyNews.com - Kosciusko News 24/7

 The National Weather Service is warning residents in central and eastern Mississippi to continue to be award of the potential for flooding for much of this week.

-The NWS predicts that parts of Attala County could see anywhere from 2 – 3 inches of rain tonight – Thursday morning.
+The NWS predicts that parts of Attala County could see anywhere from 2 – 3 inches of rain tonight through Thursday morning.

 A Flash Flood watch and Flood Warning have been issued for much of the BreezyNews coverage area.